 Getting ill is okay, it happens.
-Failing a test because you took a medication that contained a banned substance is not okay.
+Failing a test because you took a medication that contained a prohibited substance is not okay.
 In fact, it is avoidable.

-Athletes must check that any medication they use does not contain any banned substances.
+Athletes must check that any medication they use does not contain any prohibited substances.

 Not knowing is not an excuse.
 There is no sympathy for carelessness.